-Mr Bean Look Alike, Steve Keefe, known affectionately as Mr Asbean, is available for personal appearances as the ideal choice (with teddy bear).
+Mr Bean Look Alike Steve Keefe, known affectionately as Mr Asbean, is available for personal appearances as the ideal choice (with teddy bear).
 Mr Asbean is available for promotions, advertising and marketing projects.
-Always in demand for European enquiries and especially popular in Germany.
+He is always in demand for European enquiries and is especially popular in Germany.

-Mr Bean Look Alike Mr Asbean Steve Keefe
+Mr Bean Look Alike Mr Asbean – We’re Open For Business Online!

 2020 enquiries are currently suspended due to #Coronavirus but your message will get through on the contact form #StaySafe #BeNice